janek-gross/allbot/README.md

 # allbot
 The Allbot is a simple four-legged robot controlled by a raspberry pi.
-This repository contains an simulation description file (SDF) of the Allbot.
+This repository contains a simulation description file (SDF) of the Allbot.

 The Allbot is available at https://www.velleman.eu/products/view/?id=431570